digital-asset/daml/docs/source/daml/intro/6_Parties.rst

 Preventing IOU revocation
 -------------------------

 The ``SimpleIou`` contract from :doc:`4_Transformations` and :doc:`5_Restrictions` has one major problem: The contract is only signed by the ``issuer``.
 The signatories are the parties with the power to create and archive contracts.
-If Alice gave Bob a ``SimpleIou`` for $100 in exchange for some goods, she could just archive it again after receiving the goods.
+If Alice gave Bob a ``SimpleIou`` for $100 in exchange for some goods, she could just archive it after receiving the goods.
 Bob would have a record of such actions, but would have to resort to off-ledger means to get his money back.

 .. literalinclude:: daml/daml-intro-6/Parties.daml
   :language: daml